elisawarner/Biological-Age-Project/README.md

 _Author's Note:_ The Python Notebook version `BA_NB_Final_V2.ipynb` is the most up-to-date.
 There is an older version of the python code called `Biological_Age_Application.py`.
 This is the next target for update.

 ## Description
 This project is based off the paper "Modeling the Rate of Senescence: Can Estimated Biological Age Predict Mortality More Accurately Than Chronological Age?" by Morgan Levine (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3660119/), which is based on the Klemera-Doubal Method for calculating biological age (https://www.ncbi.nlm.nih.gov/pubmed/16318865).
 It features my original SAS implementation of the project, then a cleaner python script.
 The original paper was written to stratify males and females, but it is recognized here that this may not be the case for all implementations.
-Therefore, a "One Group" version is available, which includes no stratification.
+Therefore, you can create "One Group" version is available, which includes no stratification (See _How to Use_).

+## What to Expect
+1. **Input:** A dataset of subjects, where the features for each subject is thought to predict age
+2. **Output:** The same dataset returned, except with two extra columns: 1) the calculated biological age of the subject, 2) the corrected biological age of the subject, utilizing the true chronological age of the subject.

 ## Background
 In the original study, Levine applies the NHANES III dataset to the Klemera-Doubal Method.
 She first calculates a biological age of an individual based on the following equation: